AdobeDocs/campaign-standard.pt-BR/help/api/using/managing-ccpa-opt-out.md

 # Gerenciamento de recusa do CCPA {#managing-ccpa-optout}

-O status de recusa do CCPA de um perfil pode ser monitorado e gerenciado com o uso da variável **ccpaOptOut** atributo de perfil e os valores &quot;true&quot; ou &quot;false&quot;:
+O status de recusa do CCPA de um perfil pode ser monitorado e gerenciado usando o **ccpaOptOut** atributo de perfil e os valores &quot;true&quot; ou &quot;false&quot;:

 `"ccpaOptOut": <value>`

-* **true**: Proíbe a venda de informações pessoais.
+* **true**: proíbe a venda de informações pessoais.
 * **false**: autoriza a venda de informações pessoais.

 <!--The “CCPA Opt-Out” attribute is only available starting 19.4.
 For 19.3 environments, you need to extend the Profiles resource and add a boolean field.
 This field will be added to the API with the chosen label.
 We suggest you use “Opt-Out for CCPA”.